nikp06/nikp06.github.io/content/posts/2023-03-10-simple-workflow-aws-cdk.md

 from constructs import Construct
 ```

-Next, we define our CdkStack class:
+Next, we define our CdkStack class in the same file as before:

 ```python
 class CdkStack(Stack):